Cooling and Heating Degree Days

 What factors influence this indicator?

-• Since heating and cooling degree days reflect trends in temperature so the factors that influence temperature also affect this indicator.
+• Since trends in heating and cooling degree days reflect trends in temperature, the factors that influence temperature also affect this indicator.

-As California air temperatures warm, the energy needed to cool houses and buildings is rising.
+As California air temperatures warm, the energy needed to cool houses and buildings may also rise.

 Photo of an air conditioner unit outside a house on a sunny day, surrounded by dry grass.